SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 In a softer voice, Rainbow said, "I sure hope you're right."

-"Even if she does like you back, you know how that girl is, you are going to need to make the first move," Applejack said.
+"Even if she does like you back, you know how that girl is.
+You are going to need to make the first move," Applejack said.

-"I am, the day after Pinkie and Rarity's date, me and Fluttershy are having breakfast at my place, after we eat I am going to ask her out," Rainbow said.
+"I am, the day after Pinkie and Rarity's date.
+Me and Fluttershy are having breakfast at my place, after we eat I am going to ask her out," Rainbow said.

-Pinkie walked back in the room," I'm back."
+Pinkie walked back in the room.
+"I'm back."

 "I wish you two the best of luck," Applejack said as she tipped her hat to Rainbow.